inspetor/slate/source/index.html.md

 Argument | Type | Description
 -------- | ---- | -----------
-auth  | Inspetor/Model/[Auth]() | The Auth that is logging out
+auth  | Inspetor/Model/[Auth](#auth) | The Auth that is logging out

 ## Tracking Password Activities

-These are the functions that will be used to track all password changes initiated by the users that happen in your platform.
+These are the functions that will be used to track all password changes initiated by the users that happen in your platform, independing if the user is logged in or not.
 The main activities that we track are the following:

 - **Password Reset** (*trackPasswordReset*)
 - **Password Recovery** (*trackPasswordRecovery*)

-All the functions for tracking authentications will **receive an [PassRecovery]() object as argument** and will *return true* if everything goes right.
+All the functions for tracking authentications will **receive an [PassRecovery](#passrecovery) object as argument** and will *return true* if everything goes right.
 Otherwise they will throw one of the following exceptions:

 Exception | Description
 --------- | -----------